-If you had walked into my office in January and told me what life would look like in the next six months, I would not have believed you.
+If you had walked into my church office in January and told me what life would look like in the next six months, I would not have believed you.
 Yet, we humans are resilient creatures.
 We have adapted and overcome many challenges over the past few months.
 Slowly but surely, we are learning to adapt to a new way of life.

 As much as we are all looking forward to things going back to some sort of normality, everyone seems to understand that this new normal is going to have to look different to what we once understood as normal.